ShadAhm/HelloWorldMicroservices/README.md

-A application that can greet a planet
+An application that can greet a planet

 # The problem